 The preceding figure shows an example of a multi-level partitioned table.
-Data in level-1 partitions is divided by month, and that in level-2 partitions is divided based on the values of regions.
+Data in level-1 partitions is divided by month, and data in level-2 partitions is divided based on the values of regions.

 CREATE TABLE sales (id int, date date, amt decimal(10,2)) DISTRIBUTED BY (id) PARTITION BY RANGE (date) ( START (date '2016-01-01') INCLUSIVE END (date '2017-01-01') EXCLUSIVE EVERY (INTERVAL '1 day') );

-You can create a range partitioned table that uses a single numeric data type column as the partition key.
+You can create a range partitioned table that uses a column of a numeric data type as the partition key.
 Example:

 CREATE TABLE rank (id int, rank int, year int, gender char(1), count int) DISTRIBUTED BY (id) PARTITION BY RANGE (year) ( START (2006) END (2016) EVERY (1), DEFAULT PARTITION extra );

-A list partitioned table can use any data type column that allows equality comparisons as its partition key.
-For list partitions, you must declare a partition specification for every partition (list value) you want to create.
+A list partitioned table can use any data type column that allows equality comparisons as a partition key.
+For list partitions, you must declare a partition specification for every partition (list value) that you want to create.
 Example:

 CREATE TABLE rank (id int, rank int, year int, gender char(1), count int ) DISTRIBUTED BY (id) PARTITION BY LIST (gender) ( PARTITION girls VALUES ('F'), PARTITION boys VALUES ('M'), DEFAULT PARTITION other );

-CREATE TABLE sales (id int, year int, month int, day int, region text) DISTRIBUTED BY (id) PARTITION BY RANGE (year) SUBPARTITION BY RANGE (month) SUBPARTITION TEMPLATE ( START (1) END (13) EVERY (1), DEFAULT SUBPARTITION other_months ) SUBPARTITION BY LIST (region) SUBPARTITION TEMPLATE ( SUBPARTITION usa VALUES ('usa'), SUBPARTITION europe VALUES ('europe'), SUBPARTITION asia VALUES ('asia'), DEFAULT SUBPARTITION other_regions) ( START (2008) END (2016) EVERY (1), DEFAULT PARTITION outlying_years);
+CREATE TABLE sales (id int, year int, month int, day int, region text) DISTRIBUTED BY (id) PARTITION BY RANGE (month) SUBPARTITION BY LIST (region) SUBPARTITION TEMPLATE ( SUBPARTITION usa VALUES ('usa'), SUBPARTITION europe VALUES ('europe'), SUBPARTITION asia VALUES ('asia'), DEFAULT SUBPARTITION other_regions) (START (1) END (13) EVERY (1), DEFAULT PARTITION other_months );

 Granularity of table partitioning

-For a table partitioned by time, the granularity may be a day, week, or month.
+For a table partitioned by time, the granularity can be a day, week, or month.
 A finer granularity results in a smaller amount of data in each partition but a larger number of partitions.
-There are no absolute standards regarding the number of partitions.
-In most cases, the number of partitions is about 200.
-This number is relatively large.
-A large number of partitions has many impacts.
-For example, it slows operations of the query optimizer and many maintenance operations (such as VACUUM).
+The number of partitions is not measured by an absolute standard.
+In general, about 200 partitions are plentiful in number.
+A large number of partitions has a significant impact on database performance.
+For example, it slows operations of the query optimizer and many maintenance operations such as VACUUM.

 Optimization of queries on partitioned tables